zalando/nakadi/README.md

 to a second client and each client will be getting data from 3 partitions.
 So the maximum possible number of clients for this subscription is 6 (in that case each one will read from one subscription)_

+Nakadi Subscription API provides at-least-once delivery guarantee.
+The duplication of event can happen in a case of errors when [committing events](#committing-cursors).
+However the events which were successfully committed will never be duplicated.
+The best way to handle events duplication on consumer side is to be idempotent and to check `eid` field of event metadata for duplication.

 Bellow please find basic examples of Subscription API usage.
 For more detailed description and advanced configuration please take a look at Nakadi [swagger](api/nakadi-event-bus-api.yaml) file.